kim-hansu/kim-hansu.github.io/_posts/2026-05-28-YoungScientistAwardACSMO2026.md

       <a href="https://www.emeraldgrouppublishing.com/journal/rpj" target="_blank"><em>Rapid Prototyping Journal</em></a>
       on
       <a href="https://doi.org/10.1108/RPJ-11-2023-0400" target="_blank">topology optimization and part decomposition for metal additive manufacturing</a>.
-      Prof. Kim subsequently expanded this line of research into
+      Dr. Hansu Kim (now Prof. Kim) subsequently expanded this line of research into
       <a href="https://doi.org/10.1016/j.cma.2024.117357" target="_blank">3D decomposition optimization considering additive manufacturing build volume constraints</a>,
       resulting in a publication in
       <a href="https://www.sciencedirect.com/journal/computer-methods-in-applied-mechanics-and-engineering" target="_blank"><em>Computer Methods in Applied Mechanics and Engineering (CMAME)</em></a>.